marklawlor/expo-nextjs-webpack-5/README.md

 > Babel class properties errors when building \_document.tsx

-Resolved by patching @expo/next-adapter to add the missing babel transform
+~~Resolved by patching @expo/next-adapter to add the missing babel transform~~

+Resolved by refactoring the _document.tsx

 > `TypeError: Cannot read property 'version' of undefined`